sysid/vimania/README.md

 - On saving Vimania scans the markdown and saves new or updated todos to the database
 - Vimania inserts a DB identifier ('%99%') into the markdown item in order to establish a durable link between DB and markdown item
 - The identifier is hidden via VIM's `conceal` feature
-- todo items are deleted by typing `dd` in normal mode.
+- todo items are deleted by deleting (`dd`) in normal mode.
 This triggers a DB update
+- todo items deleted by `dd` in visual mode are NOT delete from DB.
+This is useful to move tasks from one file to another.
+  Otherwise, you always can move an item by just deleting it in one file and paste in to another file AND then remove the database id ('%99%').
+So Vimania kust creates a new entry/link.

 ### Example todo file
 After saving the file, the identifiers have been added and the items are saved in DB: